googleworkspace/python-samples/docs/mail-merge/README.md

 ## Data source

 The application currently supports two different sources of data, plain text and Google Sheets.
 By default, the sample uses plain text via the `TARGET_TEXT` variable.
 A better option is to use a Google Sheet.
 Enable the API for your project in the developers console, and change the `source` variable at the bottom to `'sheets'`.
-Be sure you create a Sheet which looks like the below and set the `SHEETS_FILE_ID` variable to its file ID.
+Be sure you create a Sheet structured like the one below.
+Here is one [example Sheet](https://docs.google.com/spreadsheets/d/1vaoqPYGL1cJvkogV36nu3AKQ5rUacXj9TV-zqTvXuMU/edit) you can model yours on.
+Ensure you then set the `SHEETS_FILE_ID` variable to the file ID of your Google Sheet.

 ![sample Sheets data source](https://user-images.githubusercontent.com/1102504/54064578-62e6c180-41ca-11e9-86f6-9d147ac17200.png "sample Sheets data source")